Sofa on the left: Melody 4 Seater in Velvet Touch - Woodland Moss

 You’ll find botanically-inspired tones across our curated collection of fabrics.
-Opt for beautifully decadent moss green velvet or keep it neutral by choosing a tweed with subtle threads of green running through.
-Select up to 8 gorgeous green swatches and get them delivered for free.
+Opt for beautifully decadent green velvet or chenille, or choose a tweed which mixes natural green tones with lighter, neutral shades.
+Select up to six gorgeous green swatches and get them delivered for free.

 How do I sow the botanical seed?

 A living room dominated by green may not be everyone’s idea of interior heaven, but adding a few botanically inspired accessories to a neutral colour scheme will automatically inject vibrant colour - after all, green is associated with life, luck and hope.
-Start small by introducing throws and cushions; our Botanical Teal Cushion, with it’s subtle plant-inspired print, is the perfect example.
+Start small by introducing throws and cushions; our Botanical Teal and Jungle Shade cushions, with their flora-inspired prints, are the perfect example.
 Mix with other plain fabric cushions in tonal shades to create a naturally inspired array.

 What about a green sofa?

 Upholstered furniture in shades of green can make a real statement and look stunning against white walls and bright windows.
 A strong colour deserves a strong shape - we’d recommend bold pieces such as Briony or Holly which both look amazing in green velvet or a textured tweed.
-For a real showstopper, how about our 60s inspired swivel chair, Jacob, clad in vivid ‘Metsa - Limeade’ from our collection of Scion accent fabrics.
+For a real showstopper, how about our 60s inspired swivel chair, Jacob, clad in our vibrant Paradise Bird – Teal.

 How do I complete the look?

 If you’ve chosen a green sofa, then you may want to choose an alternative fabric for your chairs or footstools.
-Green works perfectly with neutral and grey tones; Wild Thyme (Chunky Weave) is a great combination of both and is a subtle green twist on a neutral fabric.
+Green works perfectly with warm neutrals and blue-grey tones; Rose is shown here with cushions in Dove Cloud, a soft mocha tone which adds some lightness to the look.
 If green is your thing, then double it up!
 Take inspiration from Rose (shown above) and choose a footstool that matches your sofa.

 Scour local junk shops for vintage botanical prints - hung in simple frames, they add natural sophistication to bare walls, or bring some real nature (and much welcomed oxygen) into your home with leafy houseplants such as the succulent Aloe Vera or a sculptural Palm.
 Here are a few of our favourites:

-For more inspiration head to Pinterest and explore our 'Botanicals' pinboard.
+Make sure you follow us on Facebook and Instagram for beautiful botanical looks and guides on how to style your lounge.
+For more ‘green’ inspiration head to Pinterest and explore our 'Botanicals' pinboard.